Working After Retirement

 - Are self-employed;

 - Work for another state or its political subdivisions; or

 However, if you plan to work for a public employer (New York State or one of its political subdivisions), there are two sections of the Retirement and Social Security Law (Sections 211 and 212) that may affect you.

 Under Section 212, you may earn up to the annual amount set by law.
-The limit for 2014 is $30,000.
+The limit is currently $30,000.
 The New York State Legislature periodically adjusts this amount.
 However, your earnings are generally not limited in the year you reach age 65 and thereafter.